Images protected by Greenhouse School Websites

 Training

-All governors have carried out mandatory training on safeguarding and PREVENT this school year.
+All governors carry out mandatory training on safeguarding and PREVENT each school year.
 Members use a mixture of online and in person courses/training sessions to further their knowledge and understanding for monitoring the areas for which they are responsible, such as finance, health and safety, SEND, safeguarding and safer recruitment.
+Skills audits allow training needs to be identified, as well as assisting in the recruitment of new governors to ensure a balance of expertise and abilities.

 Committees

 Committees which meet each term, are the means by which the FGB can deliver its core functions effectively and allow governors to make use of their specific skills, abilities and experience.
-They are used to handle specific areas of the School’s operations such as finance, curriculum, personnel and premises.
-In fact, much of the work of governance carries on in committees, where there are opportunities for wide ranging discussion and well informed decision making which approves and allocates the resources and structures for the Headteacher and staff to carry out their work unhindered.
-Committees regularly provide recommendations for the FGB to approve and members report back to FGB on progress and decisions.
-A skills audit is carried out every so often, to identify the breadth and depth of skills within the FGB, as well as identify areas that need strengthening.
-This enables the FGB to recruit suitable governors when vacancies arise.
+They focus on specific areas of the School’s operations finance, curriculum, personnel and premises.
+Much of the work of governance is undertaken in committees, allowing for wide ranging discussion, well informed decision making, approving relevant policies and determining resource allocation for the Headteacher and staff to carry out their work effectively.
+A wide range of decisions are delegated to committees, some of which are taken forward for ratification by the full Board.

 Teaching and Learning Committee